Abhimanyu0712/Weather-Website/README.md

 # Weather-Website
-created a basic weather site which tell about the weather of a city using HTML CSS AND JS
+• Built a web app that shows the weather forecast details of the entered city.
+• Used HTML, CSS, JavaScript, to design the website and Openweather Current weather API to fetch the live data.